 o Christopher Heisler, President & CEO, SGT.
 U.S. Army (Retired)

-o Alvaro Zabaleta, Vice-President, Detective Miami-Dade Police Department
+o Alvaro Zabaleta, Vice-President, Detective Miami-Dade Police Department, FL

-o Todd Radford, Vice-President, Chief of Police City of Lakeway Police Department
+o Todd Radford, Vice-President, Chief of Police Lakeway Police Department, TX

-o Angela Tsuida, Vice-President, Detective San Diego County Sheriff’s Office
+o Angela Tsuida, Vice-President, Detective San Diego County Sheriff’s Department, CA

 o Ryan Martina, Background, Recruitment and Selection, Captain Florida Highway Patrol Training Academy

-o Brent Jones, Director, Deputy Commander IAFF Honor Guard
+o Brent Jones, Director, Deputy Commander IAFF Honor Guard, Milwaukee Fire Department, WI

 o Mary Myers, Secretary, Director of Education